siamakn/temp-nomad-onboarding-workshop/docs/Module3/5_ELN_using_built-in_schema/M3_2_7_materials_processing_activitiy.md

 ![Alt text](../images/lab_images/samples.png)

-> For general steps on how to create records in NOMAD using the built-in ELN schema, please refer to the [Getting strated](M3_2_0_getting_started.md) page.
-When you reach step 8, select *Materials Processing ELN* from the drop down menu, enter a name for your record, and click Create.
+> For general steps on how to create an entry in NOMAD using the built-in ELN schema, see the section [Entries in NOMAD](M3_2_1_creating_entries_built-in_schema.md).
+When you reach the step 8, select *Materials Processing ELN* from the drop down menu, enter a name for your record, and click Create.

 ![Creating an entry in NOMAD for a material processing activity and naming it solution_preparation](../images/built-in_schema/material_processing/create.png)